AndrewJBateman/pean-stack-api-display/README.md

 ## :clipboard: Status, Testing & To-Do List

 * Status: Working.
 Build file created with no errors.
 All files pass linting.
 Client deployed to Firebase.
-* Dependencies updated may 2021
+* Dependencies updated june 2021
 * Testing: 7 test files all pass. e2e runs and passes but no specs
+* To-Do: fix map location iPapi which is rate limited
+* To-Do: fix bestseller top header - icon should be to the left of the title.
 * To-Do: Lighthouse: Fix SEO & reduce render time for mobile build version.
 Add purgecss.
 Add more Jasmine & e2e test files.
 * To-Do: Fix burger menu drop down and alignment.
 Deploy as full-stack